 Wemos D1 Mini with Removable Female Headers and PCB Screw Terminal Blocks

-For this build I used a Wemos D1 Mini (or compatible clone) and mounted it on my custom PCB without soldering it down permanently.
+For this build I used a Wemos D1 Mini (or a compatible clone) mounted on a custom PCB without soldering it permanently in place.
 Instead of fixing the microcontroller directly to the board, I used the included single-row female headers.
-These act as sockets, allowing the D1 Mini to be plugged in, removed, replaced or upgraded at any time.
-This is especially useful during development, debugging or future hardware changes.
+These act as sockets, allowing the D1 Mini to be plugged in, removed, replaced, or upgraded at any time.
+This approach is especially useful during development, debugging, or future hardware revisions.

-Additionally, I inserted resistors between the GPIO outputs of the Wemos and the terminal blocks from the top, while soldering them firmly on the underside of the PCB.
-This ensures proper current limiting while keeping the top side clean and the connections easily accessible.
+Additionally, resistors are placed between the GPIO outputs of the Wemos and the terminal blocks.
+They are inserted from the top side and soldered on the underside of the PCB.
+This provides proper current limiting while keeping the top side clean and all connections easily accessible.

 ESPHome Code for Smart LED Candles